khalid-hussain/shaheen/chap16.md

 breadth new life into the people of Granada.
 Like the rest of the people, Abu Abdullah and his comrades had also accepted him as their leader and the people too had forgotten their past sins.
-The theologians, along with their students and followers, had already proclaimed jihad against Ferdinand.
+The theologians, along with their students and followers, had already proclaimed _jihād_ against Ferdinand.
 The chiefs did the same on behalf of their tribes.
 The fervor of the youth was such that they had hung two influential tribal chiefs for being spies of Ferdinand.